iamrdk21/Website1/_posts/2020-08-12-shroud-returns-to-twitch-exclusively.md

 {: .box-note}
 ***SHROUD:*** *Michael Grzesiek, professionally known by his online alias shroud, is a Canadian streamer and former Counter-Strike: Global Offensive professional.*

-**Michael Grzesiek**, one of the most influential live-streamers on the internet, has just announced his exclusive return to Twitch: the platform that made him famous, after a detour to Mixer (<a href="https://www.theverge.com/2020/6/22/21299032/microsoft-mixer-closing-facebook-gaming-partnership-xcloud-features">It was a video game live streaming platform</a>) that possibly fetched him a lump sum $10 million when the site went dark and his contract got paid out.
+**Michael Grzesiek**, one of the most influential live-streamers on the internet, has just announced his exclusive return to Twitch: the platform that made him famous, after a detour to Mixer (<a href="https://www.theverge.com/2020/6/22/21299032/microsoft-mixer-closing-facebook-gaming-partnership-xcloud-features" target="_blank">It was a video game live streaming platform</a>) that possibly fetched him a lump sum $10 million when the site went dark and his contract got paid out.

 This is a really big deal. *Shroud* was by far the greatest name on Twitch (before the Mixer acquisition), and after he left the platform last October after amassing around 7 million followers, it was an indication of talent moving away to other platforms like YouTube, Facebook Gaming, and well, Mixer.
 After 10 months, and after a pandemic, the live-streaming landscape has shifted.
 Again.